Facebook Twitter Instagram

 While the White House continues to stand by Pete Hegseth, the incident has sparked broader debates about information security, accountability, and the implications of leadership failures on national security.

 For more basketball content, click on Hardwood Heroics.
-Sabel Reyes can be reached through [email protected].
+Sabel Reyes can be reached through sabelreyes22@gmail.com.
 Other websites under the Sports Heroics umbrella are Gridiron Heroics and Wisconsin Heroics.

 Sabel has been working as a field reporter for People’s Television Network (PTV), mainly about the Philippine Basketball Association since 2016 and has been elevated to Executive Producer for sports in 2022.
 Aside from being on top of the Philippine sports scene, she is also a running enthusiast.
 You can also follow her on X at @SabelReyes2 and Instagram at @msabelreyes.